jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

     (vi) suspected contraventions of this Act:
   (b) controlling gaming machines:
   (c) disabling or enabling gaming machines.
-(2) Any statistical information that is collated by the Secretary from information received under subsection (1)(a) must be made available on the Department's website, or in another electronic form that is easily accessible to the public, within a reasonable time after that information is collated.
+(2) Any statistical information that is collated by the Secretary from information received under subsection (1)(a) must be made available on the Department’s website, or in another electronic form that is easily accessible to the public, within a reasonable time after that information is collated.

 ### 88 Secretary may select monitor
 The Secretary may appoint 1 person that the Secretary considers to be suitable to implement and operate an electronic monitoring system.